massgov/mayflower/patternlab/docs/a11y-checklist/images.md

 There are 2 ways to add an image as background:
 <a name="bg-markup"></a>
 > Method 1: Separate the style from the markup.
-If the background image is static, the `<style>` content belongs to CSS file.
+If the background image is static, the `<style>` content belongs in a CSS file.
 >
 > ```
 > <style>